 If you put any of the tips on this list into practice, let it be this one.
 Get eight hours of sleep each night.
 Avoid late-night parties if you have to get up early in the morning.
 Study throughout the day so you can stop pulling all-nighters to cram for a test.

 With good sleep habits come good study habits.
-And while studying, getting good grades, and graduating on time may be your main priorities, you also need to focus on sleep.
+And while studying, getting good grades, and graduating on time may be your main priorities, you also need to focus on guided sleep meditation for better sleep.

 Even something as simple as taking naps throughout the day can boost your energy levels and make it easier to focus on what’s important.